scipr-lab/libsnark/README.md

     $ sudo yum install gcc-c++ make git gmp-devel procps-ng-devel gtest-devel python-markdown

-Run the following, to fetch \[ate-pairing] from its Github repo and compile it.
-(Required only when using the default bn128 curve.)
+Run the following, to fetch dependencies from their GitHub repos and compile them.
+(Not required if you set `CURVE` to other than the default `BN128` and also set `NO_SUPERCOP=1`.)

     $ ./prepare-depends.sh